accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/environnement.md

-Some of the tests in the framework for evaluating the accessibility of mobile applications are carried out using the assistive technologies available on the platforms.
+Some of the tests in the mobile applications accessibility assessment framework are carried out using the assistive technologies available on the platforms.

 ### Test environment